 How to Save Money on Mortgage Refinancing

-It’s always a question of whether the costs of mortgage refinancing will outweigh the benefits.
-But there are some ways to bring the cost of refinancing down.
+There’s always a question of whether the costs of mortgage refinancing will outweigh the benefits.
+But there are some things you can do to reduce the cost of refinancing.

-To help boost your score, the most impactful factors are payment history and maintaining a 30% or lower credit utilization.
-Credit utilization measures how much of your available credit you’re using.
-Paying bills on time monthly and lowering the balances on your credit cards could add points to your credit score, which could make you a more attractive candidate for refinancing.
+Paying your bills on time each month and lowering the balances on your credit cards could add points to your credit score, which could make you a more attractive candidate for refinancing.

 More from U.S. News